 Small white or pale yellow flower clusters attract bees and butterflies.
 Mine rarely flowers, however, because I cut it so often.
 I harvest my plants at least three times each summer and still have more than I can use from just one plant.

 Lemon balm can be harvested 2 or 3 inches from the base of the plant, and each time it is cut it comes back with vigor!
 I like to use my lemon balm fresh, but you can dry cuttings and keep your extra harvest.
 Simply gather cuttings into groups of five to six stems, tie them together and hang the bunches in a warm, airy location.
 When dry, strip off the leaves and store them in a covered container.
 Use as needed.

 Cooking with lemon balm

 What to do with the leaves?
-They’re great in cooking.
+They’re great for cooking.
 Use lemon balm in place of lemon peel in recipes and to flavor soups, sauces, vinegars and seafood.
-Or add it to your favorite sugar cookie dough for a pretty tea cookie.
-I especially like to toss a few fresh leaves into a salad or a bowl of mixed fresh fruit or to use it in a vinaigrette for marinades and salads.
+Or add it to your favorite sugar cookie dough for a delicious lemony tea cookie.
+I especially like to toss a few fresh leaves into a salad or a bowl of mixed fresh fruit or use it in a vinaigrette for marinades and salads.
 It also makes great herb butter.

 A native of southern Europe and northern Africa, lemon balm is rich in antioxidants.
 It’s a popular ingredient in anti-aging products, dietary supplements, tinctures and ointments.
-It’s one of the main ingredients in liqueurs such as the French Benedictine and Chartreuse, and it is also a common ingredient in herb teas.
-A handful of fresh lemon balm and mint makes an excellent hot or iced tea when honey is added.
+It’s one of the main ingredients in liqueurs such as the French Benedictine and Chartreuse.
+It is also a common ingredient in herbal teas.
+A handful of fresh lemon balm and mint makes an excellent hot or iced tea, especially with honey.